hyperledger/indy-besu/indy-besu/docs/design/network.md

 ### Add Validator

 * Method: `addValidator`
     * Description: Transaction to add a new validator node into validator's list.
 Sender will be set as an owner of the validator node.
+    * Parameters:
+        * `newValidator` - The address of the validator node to add
     * Restrictions:
     * Sender must have STEWARD role assigned
     * Sender must not have existing validator